-Tristan Sanders completed his BCITO apprentice over a decade ago.
-Since then he has trained over 30 BCITO apprentices and counting.
+Tristan Sanders completed his BCITO apprenticeship over a decade ago.
+Since then he has trained over 30 BCITO apprentices.

 Tristan committed himself to his trade at an early age.
 After waiting tables at the age of 14, he soon decided a hands-on job was the right path for him, and the trades offered a good mix of outdoor work and physicality.